Robert Adkins

 Robert Adkins (1626 – 28 March 1685) (occasionally Atkins) was one of the most notable of the two thousand ejected ministers of 1662.

 Biography

-He was born at Chard, Somerset, in 1626.
+Adkins was born at Chard, Somerset, in 1626.
 His father intended to put him into business, but, discovering that his heart was set upon being a preacher of the gospel, he sent him to Oxford.
-He was entered of Wadham College, of which he became ultimately a fellow.
+He entered Wadham College, of which he became ultimately a fellow.
 He had for tutor the afterwards famous Bishop Wilkins.
 When Adkins 'first appeared in the pulpit at St. Mary's, Oxford, being but young and looking younger than he was, from the smallness of his stature, the hearers despised him, expecting nothing worth hearing from "such a boy," as they called him.
 But his discourse soon turned their contempt into admiration..
 Cromwell appointed him one of his chaplains.
 But, like Richard Baxter, he found the place unsuitable 'by reason of the insolency of the sectaries.'